 Charlie Antolin

-Charlie Antolin is a Northern California based artist specializing in the disciplines of figurative drawing, painting, and sculpture.
-He holds a Bachelor of Fine Art in Drawing and Painting from the Laguna College of Art and Design.
-In addition to his work with the Underpainting Collective, Charlie has taught and presented work at Bay Area art institutions including the Richmond Arts Center, the EastSide Arts Alliance, and the Arts & Crafts Cooperative, Inc. Gallery.
+Charlie Antolin (he/him) is a Northern California-based artist working in figurative drawing, painting, and sculpture.
+He holds a BFA in Drawing and Painting from Laguna College of Art and Design.
+In addition to his work with Underpainting Collective, Charlie has taught and presented at Bay Area institutions including the Richmond Art Center, EastSide Arts Alliance, and the Arts & Crafts Cooperative, Inc. Gallery.

 FOUNDER AND DIRECTOR EMERITUS OF ATELIER SCHOOL OF CLASSICAL REALISM (ASCR)